STARS AND SOIL: CHAPTER THREE

 “I guess.
 What about you?
 You’ve come a long way from your home.
 What is your hope?”

-“I don’t know yet; I’m copper.
-I want to see what I can.”
+“I am not sure yet; I’m copper.
+There are places out there I want to see, so for now, that’s what I am doing.”
 This was the first time that the Ástfríður displayed anything but confidence.
 She looked down at the table and her eyes were seeing something far away for Whick.
-“For years now I’ve been traveling with sailors,” she coughed.
-“Seeing much of the coasts of Fayn, the coasts of Garcelon, of Sua—strange lot, those hell cats—, even as far away as Janeuq.
+“For years now, I’ve been traveling with sailors,” she said.
+“Seeing much of the coasts of Fayn, the coasts of Garcelon, of Sua—strange lot, those hell cats—and even as far away as Janeuq.
 But little of the lands.”

 “So, where do you hope to travel next?”

 She brought her hand to her chin, looking up.
-“I don’t know yet.
+“No clue.
 That’s the thrill, isn’t it?”

 “Would you like to change that?”
 The Ástfríður grinned, eyes alight, fire reflected from metal.
-An invitation, but Caitlin didn’t know how serious that invitation was.
+An invitation, but Caitlin couldn’t tell how serious that invitation was.

-“I have to run the business here.
+“I must run the business here.
 I can’t.”

-“Is everything in your life about this business?
+“Does this business consume your life?
 What do you do for you?”

 “I have a lot of responsibilities.
 It doesn’t leave much time for anything like traveling.”

 The Ástfríður cocked her head and squinted at Caitlin.
 “It doesn’t have to be traveling.
-What do you do in your free time?”
+How do you spend your free time?”

 “Why are you laughing?
 It wasn’t a joke.”
 She was serious, leaning over the table to get closer to Caitlin.